Industrial And Logistics

 The decisions that control pre-engineered metal building construction are usually visible long before active field work starts.
 These are the workstreams we organize first so the project remains coordinated instead of reactive.

-Supplier-package Review Against The Actual Building Program
+Supplier-package Review Against The Actual Georgetown Building Program — Not Accepting The Vendor's Standard Layout As The Final Answer

-Slab, Anchor-bolt, And Frame Coordination
+Slab, Anchor-bolt, And Frame Coordination With Georgetown's Limestone Subgrade Conditions

-Support-space And Utility Integration Within PEMB Geometry
+Support-space And Utility Integration Within PEMB Geometry For Georgetown Industrial And Commercial Occupancies

 Ownership usually feels the benefit of this discipline in fewer late-stage surprises.
 Instead of watching the site react to unresolved scope questions, the team can move from preconstruction into production with a clearer understanding of what has to happen first and why.